charliereese/terra_boi/README.md

 - Packer repository (for creating AMIs)
 - Terraform repository (for creating infrastructure as code to immediately deploy staging / prod infrastructure as well as rolling out application updates)

-Note: Generated Terraform files create / support remote state locking, load-balancing, auto-scaling, zero-downtime web app deployments, DBs, and S3 buckets.
+Note: generated Terraform files create / support remote state locking, load-balancing, auto-scaling, zero-downtime web app deployments, DBs, and S3 buckets.

-Note: After infrastructure files are generated, you will be ready to deploy your application to staging / production on AWS.
+Note: after infrastructure files are generated, you will be ready to deploy your application to staging / production on AWS.
 If you have more advanced infrastructure needs (e.g. Redis / Solr instances), you may add to the generated Terraform files to support this.

 ## Pre-requisites

-* [Terraform](https://www.terraform.io/) installed on your computer.
+* [Terraform](https://www.terraform.io/) installed on your computer
 * [Amazon Web Services (AWS) account](http://aws.amazon.com/)